ZipEntry Unicode C Reference Documentation

 BOOL CkZipEntryW_getIsDirectory(HCkZipEntryW cHandle);

-True if the Zip entry is a directory, false if it is a file.
+The value is TRUE if the entry represents a directory, and FALSE if it represents a file.

 top